-When it is time to cut the paper, the printer sends a signal to the control unit, and the paper cutter will start to cut right away.
+When it's time to cut the paper, the printer sends a signal to the Hor. stack control unit, and the paper holder will lock the paper and keep it steady.
+The cutter will then cut the sheet.

-Then the cut sheet is pushed into the stacker.
-When the sheet reaches the end stop, a sensor will detect it.

-The sensor will open the "trap doors" so the sheet will fall down to the conveyor belt.
+So the sheet is pushed into the stacker by the paper pusher.
+When the sheet reaches the end stop, a sensor will detect it and the "trap doors" will open so the sheet will fall down to the conveyor belt.
 This is repeated until the numbers of sheets per volume is reached, then the conveyor belt will move the stack a distance.
 Because of this, the different volumes is separated on the conveyor belt.